-Therefore, a live cell imaging system must contain basic components that fulfil the following requirements:
+Therefore, a live cell imaging system must contain basic components that fulfill the following requirements:

-Most important of all, a traditional full function microscope with an add-on specialized incubator could be as pricy as US$50,000 to $100,000 per unit, and a whole unit could be occupied for days, weeks or months just for one single live-cell experiment, making it economically irrational.
+However, a traditional full function microscope with an add-on specialized incubator could be very costly, and the whole unit could be occupied for days, weeks or months just for one single live-cell experiment, making it economically irrational for labs.

-The Blue-Ray Biotech EzScope 101 Live Cell Imaging System is one of the products best exemplifying the up-to-date innovations of the next generation live cell imagining technology.
-Featuring a compact size with reinforced construction, the EzScope 101 is highly compatible and can be fit into most incubators used in labs.
-It allows for connection of up to 4 units of devices in the same incubator, allowing for simultaneous multiple cell experiments with precisely controlled conditions.
+The Blue-Ray Biotech EzScope 101 Live Cell Imaging System is one of such products best exemplifying the up-to-date innovations of the next generation live cell imagining technology.
+Featuring a compact size with reinforced construction, the EzScope can be fitted into most incubators used in labs.
+To maximize economy and efficiency, the EzScope provides up to four units of live cell imager for a single incubator, allowing for multiple cell assays to be conducted concurrently.

-The EzCapture software provided by EzScope, not only allows users to build a dashboard for viewing and editing cells images, but also provides functions for analyzing results acquired by the device.
-With a single click on function menu, users may easily implement cell coverage estimation, cell growth rate determination and cell migration measurement, which are often applied in assays for wound healing, stem cell behaviors and intravital studies, and turn the data into presentation-ready images and videos.
-Researchers may view the cell images in real time or later, enjoying walk-away convenience and improved productivity.
+Featuring motorized focusing and automatic measurement and analysis, the EzCapture software provided by EzScope allows users to build a dashboard for conveniently controlling their assays, viewing and editing images.
+With a single click on function menu, users may easily implement cell coverage estimation, cell growth rate determination and cell migration measurement, and turn the data into presentation-ready images and videos, including time-lapse videos which present changes in process in reduced time.